Higher minors and Van Kampen's obstruction: Introduction

-$K\mapsto K'$ is called a \emph{deletion} if $K'$ is a subcomplex of $K$.
-We say that a simplicial complex $H$ is a minor of $K$, and denote it by $H<K$, if $H$ can be obtained from $K$ by a sequence of admissible contractions and deletions (the relation $<$ is a partial order).
+We say that a simplicial complex $H$ is a \emph{minor} of $K$, and denote it by $H<K$, if $H$ can be obtained from $K$ by a sequence of admissible contractions and deletions (the relation $<$ is a partial order).
 Note that for graphs this is the usual notion of a minor.

+\textbf{Remarks}: (1) In equation (\ref{eqSkelLinkCond}), the restriction to the skeleton of dimension at most $\rm{dim}(K)-2$ can be replaced by restriction to the skeleton of dimension at most $\rm{min}\{\rm{dim}(\rm{lk}(u,K)),\rm{dim}(\rm{lk}(v,K))\}-1$, making the condition for admissible contraction \emph{local}, and weaker.
+All the results and proofs in this paper hold verbatim for this notion of a minor as well.

+(2) In the definition of a minor, without loss of generality we may replace the local condition from the remark above by the following stronger local condition, called the \emph{Link Condition} for $\{u,v\}$: